Purpose

 This syntax, where parameters are supplied at the end of a LAMBDA function in a separate set of parentheses, is unique to LAMBDA functions.
 This allows the formula to be tested directly on the worksheet before the LAMBDA is named.
 In the screen below, you can see that the generic LAMBDA function in F5 returns exactly the same result as the original formula in E5:

 We are now ready to name the LAMBDA function with the Name Manager.
-First, copy the formula, not including the testing parameters at the end.
+First, copy the formula, but do not include the testing parameters at the end.
 Next, open the Name Manager with the shortcut Control + F3, and click New.

 =XBYY(B5,C5)